3. Cyrille Regis

 Not many Wolves players can turn up at The Hawthorns and get a standing ovation from the West Brom fans, but Regis was something special.

-The former England, West Brom and Wolves striker died earlier this year and he had such an impact on football that there were tributes held to him across English football.
+The former England, West Brom and Wolves striker had such an impact on football that there were tributes held to him across English football when he passed away in 2018.

 Regis was part of the Albion team of the late 1970s and early 1980s, scoring 81 times in 241 games.
 Regis went to Wolves in 1993 after spells at Coventry and Aston Villa.